markcox80/data-flow/README.md

-The level of contention in the standard component implementation is bounded by the maximum number of threads interacting with the component or the number of threads available to the component's scheduler.
+The level of contention in the standard component implementation is bounded by the maximum number of threads interacting with the component or the number of threads assigned to the component's scheduler.

 # Example
 Below is a trivial application involving two components which communicate with each other using ports.
-One component (class `map-list-component`) sends values obtained from a list to another component which prints the received values (class `print-component`).
+One component (class `map-list-component`) sends values from a list to another component which prints the received values (class `print-component`).

 ```lisp
 ;;; Load the data flow system.